memeeater/blockscape/README.md

 blockscape
 ==========

-An extensible Minecraft Classic server using the Reactor pattern.
+An extensible Minecraft Classic server using the Reactor pattern and a generous amount of abstraction.

-Still a work in progress.
+The core of the server is highly abstract, and is intended to support more protocols in the future.

+Work in progress, check for updates!